okviz/okviz.github.io/_docs/bullet-chart/options/data-labels/backgroud.md

 **Default value:** Off

 This option adds a background to data labels.
+If you have not changed the [text color](color.md) manually, it will be assigned automatically to ensure the best visibility

 <img src="images/data-labels-background.png" width="700">